-CHICAGO — The archive of the recent vendor webinar, Wanted: Information Literacy Skills in a World of Google & Wikipedia, is now available online as a part of the American Association of School Librarian’s (AASL) professional development repository, eCOLLAB.
-The webinar, sponsored by EasyBib and presented by Emily Gover, shares recent findings on the status of plagiarism, research methods and citation practices and cross-references those results with data pulled and analyzed directly from EasyBib.
+CHICAGO — The archive of the recent webinar, Opening the Space: Libraries as a Site of Participatory Culture, is now available online as a part of the American Association of School Librarian’s (AASL) professional development repository, eCOLLAB.
+Presented by Andy Plemmons, the webinar explores participatory culture and how the library can be a space of participation.

 CHICAGO — Transliteracy and participatory culture were the topics of conversation for school librarian professionals across the country as they met face-to-face and virtually for the AASL 2012 Fall Forum, Transliteracy and the School Library Program, Oct.
 12-13, 2012.
 More than 250 attendees participated in the forum either at the Greenville, S.C., location or at participating satellite sites in Doylestown, Pa.; Homestead, Pa.; Richardson, Texas; and San Jose, Calif.

 CHICAGO — The American Association of School Librarians (AASL) will celebrate the picture book during the month of November as a partner of the second annual Picture Book Month.
 Founded by author and storyteller Dianne de Las Casas, Picture Book Month is an international literacy initiative that celebrates the print picture book in an increasingly digital age.
 More information can be found on the initiative’s website at www.picturebookmonth.com.